tytwitchell/van-morph/README.md

 - Added warning and loading messages when applicable.

 In progress:
-- Enable ability to select more than one out of office employee.
+- Enable ability to select multiple out of office employees.
 - Add ability to delete vans.
 - Create a secure login page.